 Chief Revenue Officer

 Dave Poritzky is the Chief Revenue Officer, overseeing sales and product-development activities for News Deeply and serving on the firm's executive team.
 Prior to arriving at News Deeply, Dave spent almost a decade as part of the commercial leadership of Bloomberg New Energy Finance (BNEF), the leading energy-research startup that was acquired by Bloomberg LP in 2009.
 Dave led several initiatives at Bloomberg/BNEF, including the firm's Future of Energy Summit series and various other BNEF sales, research and consulting projects.
 Before BNEF, Dave served as Chief Operating Officer and corporate advisory services at Eurasia Group, the premier political-risk advisory firm.
-He was also Marketing Director for a supermarket joint-venture in Vladivostok, Russia, where he founded and produced the fabled music festival, "Vladi-rock-stok."
+He was also Marketing Director for a supermarket joint-venture in Vladivostok, Russia, where he co-founded the fabled music festival, "Vladi-rock-stok."
 Dave graduated Cornell University with honors and received his MBA/MA from the Wharton School and the Lauder Institute at the University of Pennsylvania.

 Director of Strategic Partnerships and Development